University of the Incarnate Word

-The University of the Incarnate Word (UIW) is a private, Catholic university with its main campus in San Antonio and Alamo Heights, Texas.
+The University of the Incarnate Word (UIW) is a private Catholic university with its main campus in San Antonio and Alamo Heights, Texas, United States.
 Founded in 1881 by the Sisters of Charity of the Incarnate Word, the university's main campus is located on 154 acre.
 It is the largest Catholic university in Texas.

-The university encompasses 11 schools and colleges, 2 campuses in Mexico, a European Study Center, Global Online (a program offering degrees to students in Latin America) as well as a co-educational high school, St. Anthony Catholic High School.
+The university encompasses eleven schools and colleges, two campuses in Mexico, a European Study Center, Global Online (a program offering degrees to students in Latin America) as well as a co-educational high school, St. Anthony Catholic High School.

 History

 The school was founded by the Sisters of Charity of the Incarnate Word, who came to San Antonio in 1869 to assist with treating a cholera outbreak.

 Sisters Madeleine Chollet, Pierre Cinquin, and Agnes Buisson had come at the request of Bishop Claude M. Dubuis.
 The sisters traveled from Galveston to San Antonio by stagecoach, and once they arrived they discovered their new home had been destroyed in a fire.
 The sisters received shelter from the Ursuline Sisters until they moved into their newly built combined convent and hospital.
 On December 1 the sisters opened the Santa Rosa Infirmary, the city's first hospital.
 The sisters cared for the sick and continued to grow their congregation.
 They were then called to begin working in child care, and by 1874 they established the first children's homes in San Antonio, St. Joseph's Orphanage for Girls and St. John's Orphanage for Boys.
 This work in childcare led to the sisters opening up schools in Texas, Louisiana, Illinois, Missouri, and Mexico.

 The institution began as the Incarnate Word School in 1881 and was originally chartered as a college for women.
 In 1900, the Academy of the Incarnate Word, which had been established first in an area of San Antonio called Government Hill, was moved to the Motherhouse of the Sisters of Charity of the Incarnate Word in Alamo Heights.
 College classes were added to the curriculum in 1909, and the name of the institution was changed to the college and Academy of the Incarnate Word.

 In 1971, UIW became fully coeducational and began offering on campus housing for men.
 Originally, men had only been allowed to attend the nursing school.

 In 1989, the Brainpower Connection program was established.
 This program serves as an educational pathway from the Pre-K level to the Ph.D. level.
 There are several schools in the program including St. Anthony Catholic High School, Incarnate Word High School, St. Mary Magdalen School, Blessed Sacrament School, St. Peter Prince of Apostles School, St. Anthony Catholic School.
 St. Anthony Catholic High School is under the management of the University of the Incarnate Word.